raulconti/symfony2-rest-api/README.md

 README
 ======

 Implementation a REST API secured with OAuth2.
-This simple project provides APIs to manage tasks
+This simple project provides APIs to manage projects with subtasks.

-The API only returns JSON responses
+The API only returns JSON responses.

-All API routes require authentication handled via OAuth2 with password grant type
+All API routes require authentication handled via OAuth2 with password grant type.

 Bundles used:
 * [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle)